"Nobody expected such a level of cruelty"

 Since retiring from the Army in 2019, Milburn has served as a military affairs consultant with a focus on special operations.
 Today he is leader of the Mozart group.

 You spoke of an institutionalization of the atrocities, such as in Bucha.
-What does this mean in the Ukraine war?
+What does that mean in the Ukraine war?

 The Russian attacks on civilian targets are not what we understand as collateral damage.
 They don’t happen by accident.
 It’s part of Russian politics and it’s part of military strategy.
 This applies to the massacres in Bucha as well as to the air and artillery strikes against civilian targets.
 According to conservative estimates, around 20,000 civilians were killed in Mariupol.
 Whole settlements were simply destroyed.
 There are reports of institutionalized torture.
 These are not solely the actions of soldiers who have lost their minds, this is part of an institutional approach to warfare.
 The massive attacks on energy infrastructure just before winter are also part of this warfare.